abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Service Root Request

-The root URL for SPMA version 1 services shall be "/redfish/v1".
+The root URL for Redfish version 1 services shall be "/redfish/v1".

-Additionally, the latest supported SPMA service shall be aliased at "/redfish".
+Additionally, the latest supported Redfish service shall be aliased at "/redfish".
 In this case the endpoint at "/redfish" may be an HTTP redirect to "/redfish/v1".

 The root URL for the service returns a RootService resource as defined by this specification.

 ##### Metadata Document Request

-SPMA services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
+Redfish services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
 This metadata document describes the resources and collections available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.

 ##### OData Service Document Request

-SPMA services shall expose an [OData Service Document](#odata-service-document), at the "/redfish/v1/odata" resource.
+Redfish services shall expose an [OData Service Document](#odata-service-document), at the "/redfish/v1/odata" resource.
 This service document provides a standard format for enumerating the resources exposed by the service, enabling generic hypermedia-driven OData clients to navigate to the resources of the service.

 ##### Resource Retrieval Requests